Coupling of a Nuclear Transition to a Surface Acoustic Wave: Experiment

 The relative prominence of the side bands depends on the applied SAW power, which is varied in the experiment to characterize the device.
 For each setting a spectrum is acquired by scanning the source velocity from $-19 < v <+19 \,\mathrm{mm/s}$ under constant acceleration.
 Within this velocity range each spectrum reveals up to 18 visible absorption peaks, as shown in Figure~\ref{fig:figure3}a, which reduce, due to symmetry and the known hyperfine structure, to 7 distinct features with characteristic amplitudes which follow combinations of squared Bessel functions $J_n^2(m)$ up to order $n = 2$.
 Notably, the natural Zeeman splitting in $\alpha$-Fe ($24.4$~MHz) happens to be one fourth of the SAW modulation frequency ($97.9$~MHz), resulting in spectral overlap between certain sidebands and the unshifted hyperfine lines, within our instrumental resolution.
 While this overlap has no consequence for our experiment, which employs an incoherent source, synchrotron-based excitation would lead to interference between the unmodulated transitions and the overlapping sidebands.

 To extract quantitative information, each spectrum is fit using a sum of Lorentzian peaks overlaid on a fifth-order polynomial baseline, accounting for the change in solid angle in the scan, non-uniform channel sampling, and slow drifts in detector response.
-The fit yields precise absorption peak locations that allow the calibration of the Doppler velocity scale over the full $\pm19~\mathrm{mm/s}$ range~\cite{supplementary}.
+The fit yields precise absorption peak locations that allow the calibration of the Doppler velocity scale over the full $\pm19~\mathrm{mm/s}$ range~\cite{appendix}.
 Each spectrum is then normalized by its polynomial baseline, resulting in the spectra in Figure~\ref{fig:figure3}a, and the area under each peak is integrated.
 From the resulting integrated spectra, the area of each sideband can be directly evaluated.
 Combined with knowledge of the power delivered to the SAW coupler, this enables the reconstruction of the modulation indices $k_0A(P_{in})$.
 The residual reflection from the output transducer results in a spatially inhomogeneous SAW amplitude along the propagation direction which can then be expressed as $A(x) = A_0 \sqrt{1 + \alpha^2 + 2\alpha \cos( k_\mathrm{saw} x )}$, where $A_0$ is the amplitude of the forward-propagating wave, $\alpha$ is the coherent reflection coefficient, and $k_\mathrm{saw}$ is the SAW wavenumber.
-To account for this effect, the model described in Eq.\ref{eq:spectrum} is integrated over the amplitude distribution, yielding a modified prediction for the sideband structure~\cite{supplementary, aivazyan_determination_1974, yamashita_measurement_2024}.
-Both the out-of-plane displacement conversion constant $C_\perp = (1.69\pm 0.02) \cdot 10^{-10}~\mathrm{m/\sqrt{W}}$, and the reflected wave fraction $\alpha = 0.36\pm 0.02 $, are then extracted by fitting this extended model.
-These values are consistent with our electromechanical model~\cite{supplementary,slobodnik_surface_1976}.
-The result of this process produces a good fit to the data, as illustrated by Figure~\ref{fig:figure3}b.
+To account for this effect, the model described in Eq.\ref{eq:spectrum} is integrated over the amplitude distribution, yielding a modified prediction for the sideband structure~\cite{appendix, aivazyan_determination_1974, yamashita_measurement_2024}.
+Both the out-of-plane displacement conversion constant $C_\perp = (5.35\pm 0.37) \cdot 10^{-9}~\mathrm{m/\sqrt{W}}$ and the reflected wave fraction $\alpha = 0.36\pm 0.02 $ are extracted by fitting this extended model (Figure~\ref{fig:figure3}b).
+These values are in excellent agreement with electromechanical calculations for an ST-cut quartz substrate supporting a Rayleigh-type surface acoustic wave, based on the known elastic constants of quartz~\cite{appendix, slobodnik_surface_1976, coquin_analysis_1967}, and are consistent with near-unity transfer of the SAW displacement to the $^{57}$Fe film within experimental uncertainty.